Skip to content

 to business success: Leapsome's 2024 Workforce Trends Report" published by Leapsome in 2024.

-Organizations manage core HR functions like employee data management, absence management, time tracking, and payroll with a comprehensive HR platform.
-It reduces costs, simplifies workflows, and also improves employee engagement and enablement.
-More than 9 in 10 businessmen worldwide (94%) agree that they would like to see their payroll software integrated across all their HR systems, according to a survey titled “The potential of payroll in 2024: Global Payroll Survey” published by ADP (Always Designing for People).
+Organizations manage core HR functions like employee data management, absence management, time tracking, and payroll with a single HR platform.
+It reduces costs, simplifies workflows, and improves employee engagement.
+More than 9 in 10 businessmen worldwide (94%) agree that they would like to see their payroll software integrated across all their HR systems, according to a survey titled "The potential of payroll in 2024: Global Payroll Survey" published by ADP (Always Designing for People).

 5. Gig economy